Assembless/react-native-material-you/README.md

 }
 ```

-> ⚠️ This function only returns constant colors generated at run once.
-If you want to get the updated colors generated while the app is already running, you need to use the `getPalette` function which is asynchronous.
+> ⚠️ This function only returns constant colors generated at runtime once.
+If you want to get the colors regenerated while the app is already running, you need to use the `getPalette` function which is asynchronous.

 ### Get palette asynchronously
 ```typescript